-II.
 THE COMMITTEE SYSTEM

 The committee system is universally understood to be the core of the legislative process.
 It is the major point in the process at which in-depth member analysis (substantive and political) of proposed legislation is most likely to occur.
-It is the first step in any examination of legislative policies and procedures.
+For this reason, the Legislative Study Committee's examination of legislative policies and procedures quickly focused on the committee system.

-The account of the committee system in this Fact and Issues presents information gathered from a variety of sources: interviews with legislators and knowledgeable observers, an anonymous survey of legislators, presented in Appendix A, House and Senate Rules, academic studies of state legislatures and legislative policy-making.
-(Rosenthal, 1998, pp. 133-137 and others) The topic of committee support in the form of staffing and research capacity is important enough to require a separate examination.
-(See Legislative Support.)
+The account of the committee system in this Briefing Paper (BP) presents information gathered from a variety of sources: interviews with legislators and knowledgeable observers, the anonymous survey of legislators, House and Senate Rules, academic studies of state legislatures and legislative policy-making (Rosenthal, 1998, pp. 133-137 and others), and an understanding of the legislative process gained through observation and LWVAL's advocacy work.
+As information came in, it became evident that the topic of committee support in the form of staffing and research capacity required a separate BP and consensus questions.